 When criteria have been selected, they will appear on the righthand part of the page, organized by their criteria category.
 Here you will choose which filters you would like.
 For example, if you choose “Project Type is,” on this screen you will choose from a dropdown which project type you would like to filter for.

 Criteria categories are organized in the menu by project section and then alphabetically.
 Many criteria that include project-level data points like hashtags and phases are organized under the “Project” section.
 Any team permissions criteria are housed in the “Team” section.
 There are also special criteria that are not under any section, including “Include Archived Projects,” which is the only way to include data from archived projects.

-Once you’ve added all your criteria, select “Run Report” in the lower right-hand corner.
+Once you’ve added all your criteria, select “Run Report” at the top.